Preston (singer): TV appearances

 On 24 August 2010, he returned to the Big Brother franchise for Ultimate Big Brother, along with his now ex-wife Chantelle; he finished sixth.

+He also made an appearance on Channel 4's First Dates, where he was showcased in an awkward date during his quest for romance.
+The date was unsuccessful, his date appearing unimpressed with his obsession with celebrity.

 Personal life

-A week after the end of Celebrity Big Brother, Preston became engaged to his longtime French girlfriend, Camille Aznar.
-He kept in contact with Houghton from the Big Brother show, and broke up with Aznar a month later to allow Houghton to move into his Brighton flat.
-He and Houghton got engaged on 11 April 2006 and, in an exclusive £300,000 each deal with OK! magazine, they were married on 25 August 2006 at Dartmouth House in Mayfair, London.
+A week after the end of Celebrity Big Brother, Preston proposed to his longtime French girlfriend Camille Aznar.
+He kept in contact with fellow contestant Chantelle Houghton and, a month later, broke up with Aznar and arranged for Houghton to relocate to his Brighton flat.

-After their honeymoon, the couple moved to Preston's flat in Brighton, East Sussex.

-Preston and Houghton announced their separation on 27 June 2007, and received the decree nisi for their divorce on 21 November 2007.
+He and Houghton got engaged on 11 April 2006, four months after leaving the Big Brother house.
+In an exclusive deal with OK! magazine, earning them £300,000 each, they were married on 25 August 2006 at Dartmouth House in Mayfair, London.
+After their honeymoon, Preston moved Houghton into his flat in Brighton, East Sussex.
+After 10 months of marriage, Preston and Houghton announced their separation on 27 June 2007.
+Houghton received the decree nisi for their divorce on 21 November 2007 on the grounds of Preston's "unreasonable behaviour".

-Preston moved to Philadelphia in the US in 2008, where he lived for 3 years.
-He had American citizenship from his mother's side of the family.

-In 2017, he was hospitalised following a fall from a balcony in Denmark.
-As of 2018, Preston is engaged to Emily Smith.
+In 2017, he was hospitalised following a drunken fall from a balcony while on holiday in Denmark.
+Preston has been open about his addiction to both alcohol and sleeping pills.
+As of 2018, Preston was engaged to Emily Smith.